Man charged after woman, 2 toddlers found dead inside Staten Island home

-(CNN)A 36-year-old man has been charged with murder in the deaths of of a woman and two toddlers who police found inside a smoke-filled home on Staten Island, New York police said Sunday.
+(CNN)A 36-year-old man has been charged with murder in the deaths of a woman and two toddlers who police found inside a smoke-filled home on Staten Island, New York police said Sunday.

 Police officers went to the house on Palisade Street around 10:30 a.m.
 ET Saturday after receiving a 911 call about an assault in progress, NYPD Assistant Chief Kenneth Corey said at a news conference.